sconover/wrong/README.markdown

 Before you get your knickers in a twist about how this is totally unacceptable because it doesn't support this or that use case, here are our caveats and excuses:

 * It works!
 Tested in 1.8.6, 1.8.7, 1.9.1, and 1.9.2-rc2.
 (Thank you, [rvm](http://rvm.beginrescueend.com/)!)
 * Your code needs to be in a file.
-That means it doesn't work in IRB.
-(If you're developing Ruby code without saving it to a mounted disk, then sorry, Wrong is not right for you.)
+  * If you're developing Ruby code without saving it to a mounted disk, then sorry, Wrong is not right for you.
+  * We monkey-patch IRB so if you do `irb -rwrong` it'll save off your session in a place Wrong can read it.
 * It's a development-time testing library, not a production runtime library, so there are no security or filesystem issues.
 * `eval` isn't evil, it's just misunderstood.
 * It makes a few assumptions about the structure of your code, leading to some restrictions: